 There are several processes to consider while you plan your shipment.
 Firstly, you need to determine what service you are going to use for both fulfillment and shipment, what your budget is and lastly, how to stay within that budget.
 The truth is, shipping carries a high expense and it can be difficult to lower the costs, even as your business grows (which it will, if you keep on learning and optimizing).

 The good news is that there are many ways to save on shipping!
 It might seem that these savings are not big, but the couple of dollars you save every month pay off over time.
 And they pay off big time.

 In this sweet guide of ours, you will learn which aspects to focus on in order to avoid unneeded shipping expenses.
 Let’s hit the ground running!

-USPS, or differently called “Commercial plus”, is a great way to ship boxes, as it is based on their volume, not the weight.
+USPS’ commercial service, also called “Commercial Plus”, is a great way to ship boxes, as it is based on their volume, not the weight.
 What good do you get from this?

-Especially if your boxes are rather heavy-weighted, this might come to your advantage.
+This might come to your advantage if your boxes are particularly heavy.
 Calculating the volume, instead of the box weight, immediately lowers your cost in that case!

 With USPS, you can find it easier to do shipping in general.
 Keep in mind that switching to First Class shipping can also be a good option for you, if your box weighs less than 16 oz or around 400g.
 Fly, fly like a feather, you wonderful subscription box, you.

 This option is possible for you if you have a set shipping date each month.
 For your existing customers or simply said, your monthly subscribers, you could save money by using slower shipping.
 But, how can you do this without leaving your customers to wait longer for their life-enhancing boxes?